ApiLogicServer/Docs/docs/DevOps-Docker.md

 As described in [Containers](../DevOps-Containers){:target="_blank" rel="noopener"}, you can ***develop* in a container**, including using VSCode.
 This is optional, and *not* required to containerize your project for deployment.

+!!! pied-piper ":bulb: TL;DR - Best Practice for deployment, worth considering but *optional* for dev"

+    It's worth emphasizing that your decisions to use *Dev Containers* has no effect on using containers *for deployment*.
+Dev Containers for deployment are a best practice.
+Dev Containers provide interesting value, and should be considered, but you can create deployment containers no matter what decision you take.

+    As you evalute Dev Containers, be aware API Logic Projects will run either way.
+In fact, you can switch back and forth as you determine which approach is best for your team.

+!!! pied-piper ":bulb: TL;DR - `.devcontainer` configurations are pre-built for API Logic Projects"

+    The `.devcontainer` is pre-built into your project, so it is ready to use with VSCode for code editing, debugging, etc.

 ## Creating projects

 Recall from the [Install doc](../Install-Express) that you create projects like this: